pranitg10/CO-Emissions-Through-Time-A-Regional-and-Economic-Perspective/README.md

 # Simple, Impactful Insights

 1. Most of the world pollutes very little — but a few countries pollute a lot
-2. A handful of countries emit more than 30 tons per person — that’s over 15× the global median.

 - The majority of countries emit less than 2 tons of CO₂ per person per year.
-- Based on your EDA PDF and common 2019 per-capita CO₂ data patterns, the countries above 30 metric tons per person are typically small, high-income, fossil-fuel-producing states.

-- From the type of dataset used, those would be:

-- Qatar – often above 35 t/capita

-- Kuwait – ~25–30 t/capita (sometimes just at the threshold)

-- United Arab Emirates (UAE) – ~22–32 t/capita in many years

-- Bahrain – ~30–32 t/capita

-- Oman – ~30 t/capita in peak years

-- Luxembourg – around the lower 30s in some years

-- Brunei Darussalam – around 30 t/capita

-These values are high because:

-- They have small populations but large oil/gas industries.

-- Energy use per person is very high (desalination, cooling, transport).
+- A handful of countries emit more than 30 tons per person — that’s over 15× the global median.

-3. This shows global emissions are not evenly distributed.
+- This shows global emissions are not evenly distributed.

-4. Wealth and emissions go hand-in-hand
+2. Wealth and emissions go hand-in-hand

-5. Richer countries almost always have higher per-person emissions.
+- Richer countries almost always have higher per-person emissions.

-6. Poorer countries contribute far less, even though they may have large populations.
+- Poorer countries contribute far less, even though they may have large populations.

-7. Your region matters
+3. Your region matters

-8. People in North America and the Middle East emit far more CO₂ than those in Africa or South Asia.
+- People in North America and the Middle East emit far more CO₂ than those in Africa or South Asia.

-9. This reflects differences in lifestyle, industry, and energy use.
+- This reflects differences in lifestyle, industry, and energy use.

-10. Countries rarely change their pollution ranking
+4. Countries rarely change their pollution ranking

-11. If a country was a high emitter in 1990, it’s probably still high today.
+- If a country was a high emitter in 1990, it’s probably still high today.

-12. This means emissions are tied to long-term economic and infrastructure patterns, not short-term changes.
+- This means emissions are tied to long-term economic and infrastructure patterns, not short-term changes.

-13. 2020 and 2021 data is missing
+5. 2020 and 2021 data is missing

-14. Likely due to delays in international reporting (and possibly COVID-19 disruptions).
+- Likely due to delays in international reporting (and possibly COVID-19 disruptions).

-15. This gap itself is important — it means we can’t yet see the pandemic’s effect on emissions.
+- This gap itself is important — it means we can’t yet see the pandemic’s effect on emissions.

-16. Some extreme values may be misleading
+6. Some extreme values may be misleading

-17. For very small countries with tiny populations, even modest industrial activity can push their per-person emissions off the charts.
+- For very small countries with tiny populations, even modest industrial activity can push their per-person emissions off the charts.

-18. Example: A small island with a big oil refinery can appear “dirtier” than big economies.
+- Example: A small island with a big oil refinery can appear “dirtier” than big economies.